OpenPrinting/ipp-usb/ipp-usb.8.md

    * `disable-fax = true | false`<br>
      If `true`, the matching device's fax capability is ignored

-   * init-reset = none | soft | hard<br>
+   * `init-reset = none | soft | hard`<br>
      How to reset device during initialization.
+Default is `none`

-In case of you found out about your device needs a quirk to work properly or it does not work with `ipp-usb` at all, although it provides IPP-over-USB interface, please report the isues at https://github.com/OpenPrinting/ipp-usb.
+If you found out about your device that it needs a quirk to work properly or it does not work with `ipp-usb` at all, although it provides IPP-over-USB interface, please report the issue at https://github.com/OpenPrinting/ipp-usb.
-The possible quirk for the device can be added to the project itself and fix the situation for all device's owners.
+It will let us to update our collection of quirks, so helping other owners of such a device.

 ## FILES